The easiest way to find and hire virtual assistants

 When creating a job post, you’re able to choose a Job Title, Job description, and choose the skills you’re looking for in a virtual assistant.
 Once it’s published, you can invite assistants to apply to your job (like a regular job portal), or assistants can apply to your job when they browse the job opportunities listed on the Virtual Latinos Directory.

 If you’re using our Directory, you can simply click on the profile of any of our listed assistants and then send them a message using our internal messaging system.
 The assistant will get notified by E-mail, and will typically reply back within 12 to 48 hours.
 Once you’ve upgraded to a paid membership, you can then communicate through our messaging platform, or take the conversation elsewhere (By E-mail, Skype, Whatsapp, etc).

 We don’t limit how you communicate with our assistants once you’ve paid for one of our Directory’s subscriptions.

 Yes, we offer a Satisfaction Guarantee.

-Virtual Latinos Agency Guarantee: If you’re not happy with your assistant within the first week of work, we’ll replace your assistant with a new assistant at no additional cost to you.
+Virtual Latinos Agency Guarantee: If you’re not happy with your assistant after working with them for at least 40 hours, we’ll replace your assistant with a new assistant at no additional cost to you.
 If the very unlikely event that you’re not happy with your second assistant, or he/she didn’t prove to have the skills needed to complete the tasks you needed done, we’ll refund you 100% of what you paid during the second week of work (or 50% of what you’ve paid within the first 2 weeks).

 Whether you hire through our Directory or through our Agency, you or someone from your existing company will need to train the assistants.
 Just like when you hire a regular employee, they’ll need to go through your training and on-boarding to become members of your team.